Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: System Model and Failure Recovery Preliminary

 \subsection{Failure Model}

 Following \cite{ETSI_fault}, failures can occur in VNFs and physical nodes due to numerous reasons such as natural disasters in the location of physical servers, software malfunctions, CPU overload, and temperature threshold violation.
 Typically, when a failure occurs in a SFC, users will automatically retry to continue the connection, and if the orchestrator could mitigate the failure impact before a recognizable time interval\footnote{In this paper, we refer to the recognizable time interval as maximum tolerable time.}, users would not experience the service interruption caused by failures\cite{ETSI_fault}.
-This is the point where we try to minimize the interruption time as one of the main results of PFR\cite{proactive-recovery, proactivemag}.
+This is the point where we try to minimize the interruption time as one of the main results of PFR\cite{huangproactive, proactivemag}.
 Most failures could be forecast by monitoring status information (e.g, resource overload and temperature) of VNFs.
-In this paper, these types of failures are denoted as impending failures \cite{impending_Fault}.
+In this paper, these types of failures are denoted as impending-failures \cite{impending_Fault}.
+Accordingly, we propose a model to simulate the notion of the impending-failure in a NFV-enabled network as follows: